xitu/gold-miner/TODO1/sorting-algorithms-in-python.md

 ## Merge Sort

 This divide and conquer algorithm splits a list in half, and keeps splitting the list by 2 until it only has singular elements.

-### Subscribe to our Newsletter

-Get occassional tutorials, guides, and reviews in your inbox.
-No spam ever.
-Unsubscribe at any time.

-Subscribe

 Adjacent elements become sorted pairs, then sorted pairs are merged and sorted with other pairs as well.
 This process continues until we get a sorted list with all the elements of the unsorted input list.